Alice AI: Technologies

-"Alice" is built into various Yandex applications: search application, Yandex.Navigator, and in the mobile and desktop versions of Yandex.Browser.
+"Alice AI" is built into various Yandex applications: search application, Yandex.Navigator, and in the mobile and desktop versions of Yandex.Browser.

 It is possible to communicate with the assistant by voice and by entering requests from the keyboard.
-Alice answers either directly in the dialog interface, or shows search results for a query or the desired application.
-In addition to answering questions, Alice can solve applied tasks: turn on music, set the alarm clock, call a cab or play games.
+Alice AI answers either directly in the dialog interface, or shows search results for a query or the desired application.
+In addition to answering questions, Alice AI can solve applied tasks: turn on music, set the alarm clock, call a cab or play games.

 Request analysis and response generation

-Alice is helped by SpeechKit technology to recognize the voice request.
+Alice AI is helped by SpeechKit technology to recognize the voice request.
 At this stage, the voice is separated from the background noise.
 The algorithms are able to sort out accents, dialects, slangs, and Anglicisms from the database of billions of phrases spoken in different conditions, accumulated by Yandex.

 At the next stage, the Turing technology, which in its name refers to Alan Turing and his test, makes it possible to give meaning to the query and find the right answer.
-Thanks to it, Alice can give answers to specific questions, and also communicate with the user on abstract topics.
+Thanks to it, Alice AI can give answers to specific questions, and also communicate with the user on abstract topics.
 To do this, the text of the request is divided into tokens, usually individual words, which are then analyzed separately.
-For the most accurate response, Alice takes into account the history of interaction with it, the intonation of the request, previous phrases and geo-positioning.
+For the most accurate response, Alice AI takes into account the history of interaction with it, the intonation of the request, previous phrases and geo-positioning.
 This explains the fact that different users can get different answers to the same question.

-Initially, the Alice neural network was trained on an array of texts from the classics of Russian literature, including works by Leo Tolstoy, Fyodor Dostoevsky, and Nikolai Gogol, and then on arrays of live texts from the Internet.
+Initially, the Alice AI neural network was trained on an array of texts from the classics of Russian literature, including works by Leo Tolstoy, Fyodor Dostoevsky, and Nikolai Gogol, and then on arrays of live texts from the Internet.
 As Mikhail Bilenko, the head of Yandex Machine Learning, told Meduza in an interview, during the early tests impertinence appeared in Alice's communication style, which surprised and amused users.
 To prevent impertinence from turning into rudeness, and to limit Alice's reasoning on topics related to violence, hatred or politics, a system of filters and stop words was implemented in the voice assistant.

 The last stage, the voice-over, is implemented using Text-to-speech technology.
 The basis is 260 thousand words and phrases recorded in the studio, which were then "cut up" into phonemes.
 From this audio database, the neural network collects the answer, and then the intonation gradients in the finished phrase are smoothed by the neural network, which brings Alice's speech closer to human speech.